 Dakota Park: 2643 Dakota.
 Development began in 1968.
 In 1969, $50,000 was paid to the Mpls., Northfield, and Southern Railway for an addition.
 Comprehensive improvements were made in 1972/73, including wooden playground equipment.
 A sun shelter was built in 1973, an announcing/storage building, electric scoreboard, and irrigation system in 1978, a bridge in 1988, sun shelter in 2005, softball field updated in 1994, lighted baseball field with two dugouts and batting cage updated in 1994, lighted softball field, off-leash dog park 2005, bluebird houses, woods, flower garden, sliding hill, and a stormwater pond in 2008.
 Currently it is 20.18 acres.

 Derrick Keller Field at Dakota Park: Derrick Keller was a student and baseball player at SLP High.
 He died in June 2012 due to complications from leukemia at age 18.
 (He actually beat leukemia, but his immune system was left very weak from all the chemo.
 He then contracted something called cytomegalovirus, or CMV.)
-I never saw Keller play myself, but I’ve heard he was a very good shortstop.
-He was actually set to play this year at Southwest Minnesota State on a baseball scholarship (he graduated from Park in 2012).
-Recently, a request came forward to rename the field at Dakota Park (where the varsity baseball team plays) in his honor.
-The City Council approved that measure unanimously.
-The whole park will still be called Dakota, but the baseball field there will be called “Derrick Keller Field.”
-The SLP Dugout Club is raising money for a new scoreboard that will say “Derrick Keller Field; Home of the Orioles.”
+He was set to attend Southwest Minnesota State on a baseball scholarship (he graduated from Park in 2012).
+When requested to rename the field at Dakota Park (where the varsity baseball team plays) in his honor, the City Council approved that measure unanimously.
+The whole park is still called Dakota, but the baseball field there is called “Derrick Keller Field.”
+The SLP Dugout Club raised money for a new scoreboard that says “Derrick Keller Field; Home of the Orioles.”
 See Seth Rowe’s story in the Sun-Sailor.